Nazi Party: Origins and early years: 1918–1923

 The DAP was a comparatively small group with fewer than 60 members.
 Nevertheless, it attracted the attention of the German authorities, who were suspicious of any organisation that appeared to have subversive tendencies.
 In July 1919, while stationed in Munich, army Gefreiter Adolf Hitler was appointed a Verbindungsmann (intelligence agent) of an Aufklärungskommando (reconnaissance unit) of the Reichswehr (army) by Captain Mayr, the head of the Education and Propaganda Department (Dept Ib/P) in Bavaria.
 Hitler was assigned to influence other soldiers and to infiltrate the DAP.
 While Hitler was initially unimpressed by the meetings and found them disorganised, he enjoyed the discussion that took place.
 While attending a party meeting on 12 September 1919 at Munich's Sterneckerbräu, Hitler became involved in a heated argument with a visitor, Professor Baumann, who questioned the soundness of Gottfried Feder's arguments against capitalism; Baumann proposed that Bavaria should break away from Prussia and found a new South German nation with Austria.
 In vehemently attacking the man's arguments, Hitler made an impression on the other party members with his oratorical skills; according to Hitler, the "professor" left the hall acknowledging unequivocal defeat.
 Drexler encouraged him to join the DAP.
 On the orders of his army superiors, Hitler applied to join the party and within a week was accepted as party member 555 (the party began counting membership at 500 to give the impression they were a much larger party).
-Among the party's earlier members were Ernst Röhm of the Army's District Command VII; Dietrich Eckart, who has been called the spiritual father of National Socialism; then-University of Munich student Rudolf Hess; Freikorps soldier Hans Frank; and Alfred Rosenberg, often credited as the philosopher of the movement.
+Among the party's earlier members were Ernst Röhm of the Army's District Command VII; Dietrich Eckart, who has been called the spiritual father of National Socialism; then-Ludwig-Maximilians-Universität München student Rudolf Hess; Freikorps soldier Hans Frank; and Alfred Rosenberg, often credited as the 'philosopher' of the movement.
 All were later prominent in the Nazi regime.

 Hitler later claimed to be the seventh party member.
 He was, in fact, the seventh executive member of the party's central committee and he would later wear the Golden Party Badge number one.
 Anton Drexler drafted a letter to Hitler in 1940—which was never sent—that contradicts Hitler's later claim: